lvb05/lvb05/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284115-f47cd8ff-2ffb-4b04-b5bf-4d1c14c0247f.gif" width="100%">
 Welcome to the edge.

 I'm a **Cyber Defender with a Hacker’s Heart** — fluent in blue team blood and purple team strategy.
 I break things, not for chaos, but to **rebuild them better, stronger, and more secure**.
-These days I'm into OpenSource and Backend.
+These days, I'm into OpenSource and Backend.

 🧠 Logs?
 Parsed.